Pinnacle-Technology-Inc/Morelia/examples/README.md

 This example application demonstrates how to convert PVFS files to EDF+ format.
 The converter provides a graphical user interface to:

-1. Select a PVFS file
+1. Select a PVFS file or directory of PVFFS files
 2. View and select channels to convert
 3. Specify the time range for conversion
-4. Choose the output EDF+ file location
+4. Choose the output EDF+ file location or directory

 ## Requirements